 During the first phase of deployment, application components are distributed to the target server instances, and the planned deployment is validated to ensure that the application components can be successfully deployed.
 During this phase, user requests to the application being deployed are not allowed.

-Failures encountered during the distribution and validation process will result in the deployment being aborted on all server instances—including those upon which the validation succeeded.
+Failures encountered during the distribution and validation process will result in aborted deployment on all server instances (including those upon which the validation succeeded).
 Files that have been staged will not be removed; however, container-side changes performed during the preparation will be reverted.

 Second Phase of Deployment

 After the application components have been distributed to targets and validated, they are fully deployed on the target server instances, and the deployed application is made available to clients.